 Consequences of breaches of the policy for our employees and partners

 Bribery is a crime.
 All of you, whether you are employees or Directors, if you offer, make or receive a bribe you will be breaking the law.
 We can also be liable for your activities.
 Bribery carries a sentence of up to 10 years in jail and the possibility of an unlimited fine.
 Any employee of ours who offers, makes or receive a bribe is very likely to be subject to disciplinary procedures (and this is likely to amount to gross misconduct and lead to dismissal in many cases).

-Business consequences for us if bribery takes place
+Business consequences for us if offences take place

-If we are involved in bribery (or those who work for us or with us or on our behalf, such as our clients, suppliers, agents or workers) there can be serious consequences.
+If we are involved in tax evasion or bribery (or those who work for us or with us or on our behalf, such as our clients, suppliers, agents or workers) there can be serious consequences.
 These include: